 If they say everyone, they believe secularism is an absolute truth.
 Therefore secularism’s belief in relativism is wrong.

 Secularism believes that all worldviews are equally valid.
-This belief is wrong.
+This belief is called pluralism and is wrong.

 - Firstly, secularists do not accept all religions as equally valid.
 Especially Christianity